duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/992_AMOD18_cSLAM.md

 `docker-compose -f docker-compose-duckiebot-x86.yml up`

-Make the Duckiebot see an AprilTag and you should see that you receive messages from it in the Diagnostics tool.
+Make the duckiebot see an AprilTag and you should see that you receive messages from it in the Diagnostics tool.
 You might have to restart the diagnostics tool to see the updates.

 TODO: This wasn't working live.
 I have verified that it works on bag files